keboola/PagerDuty-Linkificator-Bookmarklet/README.md

 # Installation

-Copy and paste the bookmarklet.min.js content to the bookmarks URL.
+Copy and paste the bookmarklet.min.js content to the bookmark's URL.
+You can also drag'n'drop this link to your bookmark bar:

+<a href="javascript:var script=document.createElement("script");script.src="https://raw.github.com/keboola/PagerDuty-Linkificator-Bookmarklet/master/linkificator.min.js?rand="+Math.random();document.getElementsByTagName("head")[0].appendChild(script);">Make PD event detail nicer</a>

 # Requirements